NTTLimitedRD/CaaSDeploy/README.md

   },
   "parameters": {
     "myVMName": {
+      "title": "VM Name",
-      "description": "The name to use for the Virtual Machine", "type": "string"
+      "description": "The name to use for the new Virtual Machine", "type": "string"
     },
     "myNetworkDomainName": {
+      "title": "Network Domain Name",
-      "description": "The name to use for the Network Domain", "type": "string"
+      "description": "The name to use for the new Network Domain", "type": "string"
     },
     "datacenterId": {
+      "title": "Data Center",
       "description": "The region to deploy to",
       "type": "caas.dataCenterId"
     }